 The tree must have spread beneath it and the trunks held the gun as it grew and continued to support it as the car moved and fell from it.

 The back trunnion is embedded in the trunk and cannot be seen; but two stanchions and a ring are visible, which evidently belonged to the carriage.

-The front trunnion, with the ironwork attached, was until lately, also embedded in the tree…There is another peculiarity which it may be proper to notice, as exhibiting a second phenomenon in the growth of the tree.
+The front trunnion, with the ironwork attached, was until lately, also embedded in the tree…There is another peculiarity that it may be proper to notice, as exhibiting a second phenomenon in the growth of the tree.

 There are two trunks supporting the gun but I am interested to think that these are the branches of a tree.”.

 The gun is loaded with nine brass tablets with inscriptions.
-Major Showers also gave Persian as well as translation of the inscription.
+Major Showers also gave Persian as well as a translation of the inscription.
 “Lord of the universe; The great Shah Jahan, the imperfect – the second Sahib Kiran, the king of Islam.

 Such the dignity of this gun, that in the height heaven.
 The times determine it as a station at the highest point from its strength and reports of ominous and terrible striking.
 Earthquakes shook enemy forts.

 At the time of the chief of the noble virtues, by whom the kingdom of Bengal was organized, the cloud of advantage, the famous Islam Khan, at whose door prosperity awaited as the lowest mania; When the snake form gun was thus built.